 Pizza Hut began with two brothers borrowing $600 from their mom to start a pizzeria.
 What started out small has now become the biggest pizza company in the world.
 And every step of the way, we’ve remained committed to making the best food and providing the highest level of service.

 It’s like coming up with great-tasting products and exciting promotions because, at Pizza Hut, they’ve always known that you are what’s most important.
-It’s know what you want and we’ve made it faster and easier to get it!
+It’s knowing what you want and we’ve made it faster and easier to get it!

 Location: Crown Heights